Train derails in Taiwan, with at least 36 dead and many injured

-A train carrying an estimated 350 people has derailed in a tunnel in eastern Taiwan, killing at least 36 people and injuring dozens more, according to local officials.
+A passenger train carrying an estimated 350 people has derailed in a tunnel in eastern Taiwan, killing at least 36 and injuring dozens more, authorities said.

-The train, traveling to Taitung, came off the rails in a tunnel just north of Hualien late Friday morning, causing several carriages to hit the wall of the tunnel, the fire department said in a statement.
+The eight car train, traveling to Taitung, came off the rails in a tunnel just north of Hualien Friday morning, causing several carriages to hit the wall of the tunnel, the government-run Central News Agency reported, citing the fire department.

-Rescue efforts are now underway to evacuate the train, which has eight carriages, according to Taiwan's official news agency, Central News Agency (CNA).
-Around 60 people have been safely evacuated from the first three train carriages, reported CNA.
+Around 60 people have been safely evacuated from the first three cars, reported the agency.

-"Is everyone out in carriage four?" a woman is heard shouting from inside the tunnel, in images provided by the fire department.

 CNA said a truck that was "not parked properly" was suspected of sliding into the path of the train.
 The fire department showed a picture of what appeared to be the truck's wreckage lying next to part of the derailed train.